resyui/SP500Futures_SignalResearch/README.md

-Various Methods to detect tracibility and non-arbitrariness in a financial price series
+Various Methods to detect traceability and non-arbitrariness in a financial price series
 - Variance Ratio Test
 - Push Response Test
 - Autocorrelation Detection